 Today is our first day as Digital Nomads.
-I haven’t written in a while, so I feel like I need to catch up so things make sense again (for all of us, both you reading this and me writing it.)
+I haven’t written for a while, so I feel like I need to catch up so things make sense again (for all of us, both you reading this and me writing it.)
 My thesis is finally ready, and I only have to wait for results a few weeks from now.
-Nothing were tying us up to Cordoba, and the lease of our apartment was over.
+Nothing was tying us up to Cordoba, and the lease of our apartment was over.
 Instead of renewing, we decided to leave our things in our parent’s houses and leave.
 Just leave.

 For work reasons, I need to travel to organize events in several places in Latin America.
 We work for Malaysia, so there’s always a place for us there in Penang.
-With this idea in mind, we packed our bags and started calling airports, airbnb apartments and red-eye flights HOME.
+With this idea in mind, we packed our bags and started calling airports, Airbnb apartments and red-eye flights HOME.